Service Tracking – Good from Afar, Far from Good

 Service tracking and analytics, unlike contract management systems, enables you to store the details regarding each individual service.
-These include unique Identifiers (MISO3 Generated) - These are generated automati...
-More, Locations - Sometimes referred as “sub-addresses.”
-Locat...
-More, costs and even More.
+These include unique identifiers, locations, costs and even terms.
 Also, a service can be related to other elements in your organization – other services, contacts, projects and assets.
 This relationship creates an association that is essential to service tracking.
 If one element is modified or terminated, you will be alerted to any impact to the group.
 A simple example of this would be a software license assigned to an employee.
 If the employee leaves, the license should immediately be identified as unused so it can be cancelled or reassigned.
 Non-action may result in a missed savings opportunity.

 Service Tracking – Death by Paper Cuts

 A misconception is only your higher priced services are worth tracking.
 This, unfortunately, can be an expensive lesson.
 Low priced, or even free security certificates can require significant resources to remedy if they are allowed to expire.
 Lapsed certifications and licenses may impact your compliance requirements and incur large penalties.
 Low priced SaaS services, multiplied by the volume in which they are purchased, can lead to hundreds or thousands of dollars of waste every month if left unchecked.